 vestigated by Miami-Dade police detectives.
-Authorities have not disclosed how Romero died, and the Miami-Dade Medical Examiner's Office has yet to rule on a cause and manner of bing death of Yoan Vazquez in Miami.
+Authorities have not disclosed how Romero died, and the Miami-Dade Medical Examiner's Office has yet to rule on a cause and manner of It was a tragic end for bing death of Yoan Vazquez in Miami.
 The killing roiled the small but devoted South Florida community devoted to the sport of pigeon racing.
 The sport is particularly popular in Cuba, where Vazquez and Romero first learned how racing pigeons.